-Worried about price-fixing?
-Check out the dairy aisle
+Loblaw’s behaviour is outrageous.
+But so are other schemes to fix the cost of food

 But if you really want to get riled up, head over to the dairy aisle or the meat counter.
 There, producers have been brazenly fixing prices on dozens of essential food items since the 1970s – all with the blessing of Ottawa and the provinces.

-We are talking about the supply managed dairy, poultry and egg sectors, where farmers get to decide what they'll be paid for their products.
+We are talking about the supply-managed dairy, poultry and egg sectors, in which farmers get to decide what they'll be paid for their products.
 Chicken breasts, milk, cheese, yogurt and a host of other products containing these essential ingredients are all much more expensive than they should be.

 The financial pain of supply management hits the poorest families the hardest.
-Low-income households with kids pay an average of $466 to $592 per year more for their groceries as a direct result of inflated prices paid to farmers, according to a recent study by three agricultural economists at the University of Manitoba.
+Low-income households with kids pay an average of $466 to $592 a year more for their groceries as a direct result of inflated prices paid to farmers, according to a recent study by three agricultural economists at the University of Manitoba.
 For the poorest families, the regime amounts to an "implicit" 2.3-per-cent tax on their income.

 "The current supply management system imposes large financial burdens on Canadian consumers, and these burdens are regressively distributed along the income spectrum," the study concluded.